pgiardiniere/personal-site/src/lib/posts/draft-why-sveltekit.md

 So there was something particular about React that just didn't sit right.
 When I started learning Next.js, I thought that would address all my issues, and while it did make the experience a lot better, it still wasn't what I would call a great developer experience.

-All javascript tooling in my experience is frustrating to work with, and that includes Svelte/Sveltekit, but what stood out to me was how much markedly improved they are over the existing alternatives
+Javascript tooling in my experience has a steep learning curve (and that includes Svelte/Sveltekit) but what stood out to me was how much markedly improved they are over the existing alternatives